somayajulukrishna020-lang/its-me-mate-/README.md

 - 🔬 **Data Scientist** passionate about extracting insights from complex datasets
 - 🤖 **AI Specialist** building intelligent solutions for real-world problems
-- 🐍 **Python Expert** with deep knowledge in ML, DL, and AI frameworks
+- 🐍 **Python Expert** - My most used language with deep knowledge in ML, DL, and AI frameworks
+- 📊 **Primary Stack**: Python (90% of my coding), R for statistics, SQL for databases
 - 📀 **Analytics Enthusiast** turning data into actionable business intelligence
 - 🌱 Currently learning **Advanced AI/ML** and **Gen AI Technologies**
 - 🎆 **Fun Fact**: I can debug code faster than I can debug my life!